IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 };
 ```

-You can use this pattern whenever you want to create a custom enum that "inherits" the type of an existing enum.
+We can use this pattern whenever we want to create a custom enum that "inherits" the type of an existing enum.
 For most intents and purposes, these "container" objects will work in the same way as a normal enum.
 (But note that they won't have a [reverse mapping](#3-reverse-mapping) embedded into them.)

 <br />